duo-labs/cloudmapper/README.md

 - Import/Export: This will save the layout as a json file that you can then upload.
 This is helpful if you've moved nodes or made other changes and wish to "save" your work.
 Re-opening saved files does have some bugs.

 When you first start, the initial layout is never ideal.
-We use what is believed to be the best layout algorithm for compound node diagrams [CoSE](https://github.com/cytoscape/cytoscape.js-cose-bilkent), but this will still require manual editing by moving nodes around.
+We use what is believed to be the best layout algorithm for compound node diagrams, [CoSE](https://github.com/cytoscape/cytoscape.js-cose-bilkent), but this will still require manual editing by moving nodes around.

 Here is the layout you'll likely see initially when you view the demo:
 ![Initial layout](docs/images/initial_layout.png "Initial layout")